 Cats with asthma are more common than you might think.
 Feline Asthma is a chronic lung disease involving your cat's lower airway, including bronchi and bronchi-oles.
 It is commonly mistaken that the disease is hairballs.
-Cats with feline asthma may have an acute episode of difficulty breathing, which can be life-threatening for your cat.
-Your cat could also have a nonproductive chronic cough, which is left untreated can shorten your cat's life significantly.
+Cats with feline asthma may have an acute episode of difficulty breathing, oftentimes mimicking a hairball episode.
+These attacks can be life-threatening for your cat.
+Your cat could also have a nonproductive chronic cough, which is left untreated can shorten life of your cat significantly.

 The most common name is known to be asthma, the scientific name goes by Feline Bronchial Disease Chronic Obstructive Pulmonary Disease.
-Cats of all ages are susceptible to feline asthma.
+Cats of any age are susceptible to feline asthma.
 Rarely does your cat show signs of feline asthma.
-They may exhibit a normal temperature and will continue to eat normally.
+They may exhibit a normal temperature and will continue to eat as they normally do.
 However the most significant sign is that your cat may have fits of deep, moist-sounding coughing.

 Asthma is thought to be an allergic or immune-mediated reaction in the airways caused by inhaled irritants.
 The airways become thickened, and there is an increase in mucus production, which makes it more difficult for your cat to breathe properly.
 Although a specific cause cannot always be found, many asthmatic cats also live in a household with people who smoke.

 Getting A Diagnosis

 About one percent of cats develop feline asthma, but the condition is quickly becoming more common because of an increase of exposure to environmental pollutants.
 Sadly, the Siamese cat population ranges up to about 5 percent.